web-servers/jws-operator/Parameters.md

 ```
 Here: imageStreamNamespace: jfc

-# githubWebhookSecret
+# genericWebhookSecret

-That is the secret github will use to trigger a build.
+That is a secret for a webhook to trigger a build.
 Create a secret.yaml like:
 ```
 kind: Secret